Helmuth Raithel: Early life

-Born Helmuth Hans Walter Paul Raithel in Ingolstadt, Kingdom of Bavaria, a federated state of the German Empire, on 9 April 1907, he was the second son of a Bavarian Army officer.
+Raithel was born in Ingolstadt, Kingdom of Bavaria, a federated state of the German Empire, on 9 April 1907, he was the second son of Bavarian Army Feuerwerker officer, Captain August Raithel.
+He had two brothers (one older, one younger), both officers.
+Lieutenant General Ernst Wilhelm "Willy" Raithel, son of Feuerwerker officer Major Johann Raithel, was his cousin.

 Raithel attended primary school then the Wittelsbacher-Gymnasium München (secondary school) until 1926.
 On 9 November 1923 at the age of 16, Raithel was walking his bicycle in Munich when he stumbled across the Beer Hall Putsch being led by Adolf Hitler.
 Swept up in the excitement, he fell in with a group led by Freikorps veteran Gerhard Roßbach.
 After shots were fired, he took cover with some of the group in an alley, one of whom wrote down Raithel's name as one of the "party faithful" present that day.
 He was subsequently awarded the highly prized Nazi Party Blood Order, although he apparently did not have any political beliefs and was not a member of the Party at the time.

 After he successfully completed secondary school in early 1926, he joined the Reichswehr as an offizieranwärter (officer cadet) on 1 April 1926.
 He was posted to the 19th Infantry Regiment during which he spent four years commanding a Gebirgsjäger (mountain infantry) platoon.
 While he was with the regiment, the Reichswehr was absorbed by the Wehrmacht.
 Now part of the Gebirgs Brigade, Raithel gained experience as a signals officer and company commander, and was promoted to Hauptmann (captain).
 With the creation of the 1st Gebirgs Division in April 1938 he was appointed as the adjutant of the 99th Gebirgsjäger Regiment.
 At the outbreak of war in September 1939 he was an instructor at the mountain infantry school at Fulpmes in the Stubai Alps.
 He was married and he and his wife had two daughters.